What Are the Roles in a Real Estate Syndication?

 Real Estate Broker

-The general partnership team or the real estate syndicator team includes both the sponsors and the operators (sometimes these are the same people).
+The general partnership team or the real estate syndicator team includes both the deal sponsors and the operators, typically.

 PCRP Group – That’s Us!

 In a real estate syndication, PCRP Group is part of the general partnership.
 Our main role is to conduct due diligence, spearhead investor relations, and we also help to raise the equity.
 So, essentially one of our jobs is to raise the “down payment” or otherwise the equity portion of the capital needed to purchase the apartment building.

-While all their respective roles are different, they are all needed to ensure the success of the syndication.
+While every person’s role is vastly different, they are all important to the ultimate success of the syndication.

 Ready to Learn More?